mackenziekbrooks/dci102-f19-humanities-data/docs/Unit1/unit1_assignments.md

 ### Methodology Review

 To familiarize ourselves with the various methodologies in the DH world, let's conduct a review of one text analysis project.
 You may select from the list below or find a project of your choosing \(subject to professor approval\), as long as it uses textual data as its source.
-Be prepared to share your review in class. **Due September 20, 2018 at 2:45pm.**
+Be prepared to share your review in class. **Due September 19, 2019 at 2:45pm.**

 * 1 point for assignment delivery:
 	* on time
-  * 300-600 words
+	* 400-600 words
 	* Appropriate file name (no spaces, includes your last name and the date).
-  * Saved to your Box folder (DCI102-username).
+	* Submit in Canvas.
 * 1 point for absence of major typos, grammatical errors, and unclear writing.
 * 1 point for summarizing the following:
 	* What is the goal of this project?
 Are there guiding research questions?